NordicHPC/nbscript/README.md

 * `nbscript nb.ipynb arg1 arg2 ...`.
 Within the notebook, you can
   access the arguments by `import nbscript ; nbscript.argv` (these are currently transferred via environment variables).
-Note that `argv[0]` is the script name if it is known, otherwise `None`.
+Note that `argv[0]` is the notebook name if it is known, otherwise `None`.

 * By default, only the output of the cells is printed to stdout.
   Options may used to save the notebook to a file in any of